I've been a film buff since childhood, and I love writing about and reviewing my favorites.

-Dario Argento, Master of Italian horror
+Dario Argento, Master of Italian Horror

-Dario Argento created lush, surrealist terror opuses which were totally unlike anything else coming from Italy—or anywhere else, for that matter—at the time.
-His oddball combo of European art-house sensibilities and American grindhouse gore may not have always made sense in terms of linear storytelling, but what his movies may lack in logic, they more than make up for with sheer style.
+Dario Argento created lush, surrealist terror opuses that were totally unlike anything else coming from Italy—or anywhere, for that matter—at the time.
+His oddball combo of European art-house sensibilities and American grindhouse gore may not have always made sense in terms of linear storytelling, but what his movies lacked in logic, they more than made up for it in style.

 As Suzy settles into life at the Academy, strange things begin to happen.
-After a fainting spell during her first dance lesson, she is kept a virtual prisoner in the dorm by the teachers and school doctor.
-A rain of maggots randomly falls from the ceiling, a few more background characters meet gory deaths, and Suzy and her friend Sara come to the conclusion that Something Is Not Right Here.
+After she faints during her first dance lesson, she is kept a virtual prisoner in the dorm by the teachers and school doctor.
+A rain of maggots randomly falls from the ceiling, a few more background characters meet gory deaths, and Suzy and her friend Sara eventually come to the conclusion that Something Is Not Right Here.

 Poking around back at the school, Suzy discovers the coven's hidden HQ and learns she's scheduled to be their next victim.
 The last ten minutes or so of Suspiria are the best part of the movie, as Suzy frantically tries to escape her supernatural fate.

-Gorehounds will, of course, enjoy the murder sequences (which are presented in lovingly gooey detail) but there is so much space between them that they're likely to be bored stiff while they wait for the next body to fall.
+Gorehounds will, of course, enjoy the murder sequences (which are presented in lovingly gooey detail), but there is so much space between them that they're likely to be bored stiff while they wait for the next body to fall.

 My main problem with it on my most recent viewing was that much of the film's dialogue is spoken in hushed whispers, so I had to keep turning my TV up in order to hear what was being said—and then without fail, Goblin would come crashing in right afterwards with a super loud instrumental bit like "WOOOOOAAAAAHHHH BLAAAAAAMMMM" and it would damn near blow my TV's speakers up!

-In the end I'd say I enjoyed Suspiria to a certain extent, but I wasn't as impressed or blown away as I'd hoped I would be.
-I definitely dig Argento's visual style but I can't say I'm as enamored with his storytelling ability.
+In the end, I'd say I enjoyed Suspiria to a certain extent, but I wasn't as impressed or blown away as I'd hoped I would be.
+I definitely dig Argento's visual style, but I can't say I'm as enamored with his storytelling ability.

-The Legacy of "Suspiria"
+The Legacy of Suspiria

-Suspiria was a surprise box office hit for 20th Century Fox in America during the Summer of '77, so Argento continued the saga of the "Mothers" with 1980's Inferno, in which a man travels from Rome to New York to find his missing sister and gets caught up in a series of mysterious deaths.
+Suspiria was a surprise box office hit in America during the Summer of '77, so Argento continued the saga of the "Mothers" with the 1980 sequel, Inferno, in which a man travels from Rome to New York to find his missing sister and gets caught up in a series of mysterious deaths.